l337Rooster/Korean-language-parser/README.md

 |       | 다  | EF  |  Predicate final |
 | .     | .  | SF   |   Sentence final |

-(The ``backend.tagmap.py`` module contains a fill list of the POS tags that can be emitted by the Khaiii analyzer)
+(The ``backend.tagmap.py`` module contains a fill list of the POS tags that can be emitted by the Khaiii analyzer.)

+#### Morpheme mapping and common pattern-detection

+The morhpeme analysis performed by the Khaiii neural net generates a set of fairly generic morhpeme tags and does not give any markings of common, multi-phoneme Korean grammar patterns.
+For example, the **"었"** past-tense predicate suffix in the example is marked with the generic predicate-ending tag **"EP"**.
+The mapper recognizes this specific morpheme-tag group as a past-tense suffix and replaces the **EP** tag with a custom synthetic tag that allows it to be labeled as a past-tense suffix in the parse-tree.

+An example of a grammar pattern is the

  ['그:MM',
  '작:VA',